nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### Nuxeo DAM Dependency

-The Nuxeo DAM Package and Nuxeo DAM JSF UI Package have been removed for Nuxeo 11.1.
+The Nuxeo DAM Package and Nuxeo DAM JSF UI Package have been removed for Nuxeo Server.
 All the features (Picture, Video, ...) installed through those packages are now integrated by default in a Nuxeo Server.
 You do not need to depend on `nuxeo-dam` package anymore on your Nuxeo package, for instance:
 ```